satish-kr/Demo/Nuix/README.md

 This project can be run as maven project or as a stand alone jar or Jenlkins For demo sticking to run via IDE
 1. Sync the git repo or download on your local directory
-2. Import the project in IntelliJ
+3. Import the project in IntelliJ
-3. Under, Src>main>test>Java> find the file DemoRun
+4. Under NuixDemo/resources folder extract the appropriate chrome driver
-4. Run the file as java program
+5. Under, Src>main>test>Java> find the file DemoRun.java
-5. Check the results in html format under targets folder
+6. Run the file as java program
-6. Under NuixDemo/resources folder extract the appropriate chrome driver
+7. Check the results in html format under project root Directory

 Core files/package location and definitions: package com.nuix.selinium contains three classes for creating new webdriver session and managing them.